-TinyQEDDesigned by Renbotics, Ships from Australia
+TinyQEDDesigned by Renbotics in Australia

 A quadrature encoder outputs two square waves 90 degrees apart (See Image below).
 Using a quadrature encoder in robotics one can determine the speed and direction of a motor and using those measures the robots relative movement and position.
 E.g. JBOT.